AK1944-Team/AK1944/README.md

 The application should start without any environment variable related errors.
 Check the console for any missing or invalid configuration warnings.

-## ♿ Accessibility (WCAG 2.1 Level AA)
+## ♿ Accessibility (Web Content Accessibility Guidelines (WCAG) 2.1 Level AA)

-We ensure our website is accessible to all users by implementing:
+We ensure that our website is accessible to all users by implementing:

 - **Semantic HTML & ARIA attributes** - proper HTML5 tags and ARIA labels for better screen reader support
 - **High contrast mode** - toggle between light/dark themes with WCAG-compliant contrast ratios